BlueBug12/SAAF/README.rst

 .. code-block:: python

    def run(show, logger_iter)
+* Execute the SA flow
-Define whether to display the logger, and the period of iteration to show it.
+* Define whether to display the logger, and the period of iteration to show it.

 .. code-block:: python

     def showReport()
-Show the SA report.
+* Show the SA report.

 .. code-block:: python

     def writeHistory(filename)
-Write the data into CSV file.
+* Write the data into CSV file.

 .. code-block:: python

-    def plot()
+    def plot(filename)

-Plot the temperature history.
+* Plot the energy history.

 User defined function